Quilt Festival Noord Groningen

 Textile artist Hilde van Schaardenburg

 Marjan and Rob Ruitenberg launched the Quiltfestival Noord Groningen in 2010 out of their shared passion for quilting.
-Ten years on, it has grown into a biennial celebration of the art of quilting that draws visitors and exhibitors from across the world.
+More than a decade on, it has grown into a biennial celebration of the art of quilting that draws visitors and exhibitors from across the world.

 While we are disappointed not to be offering a tour in 2021, we look forward to travelling again when we can ensure a safe and enjoyable experience.